-Note: Average training hours for employees in relevant categories =Total number of training hours for employees in the specified category/Number of employees in the specified category
+Average training hours for employees in relevant categories =Total number of training hours for employees in the specified category/Number of employees in the specified category.

-B4.
-Labour Standards
+B4 Labour Standards

-The Group respects the human rights of employees, and not only strictly complies with labour legislation against the employment of child labour and forced labour such as the Law of the PRC on Protection of Minors (《中華人民共和國未成年人保護法》), the Employment of Children Regulations under the Employment Ordinance (Chapter 57 of the Laws of Hong Kong), and An Act Providing for the Elimination of the Worst Forms of Child Labour and Affording Stronger Protection for the Working Child (RA 7610) in Philippines, but also implements specific measures to ensure equal opportunities in employment.
-We respect the rights and interest of every employee, and strongly prohibit the employment of minors under the age of 15 in Philippines and Hong Kong, and minors under the age of 16 in PRC.
+The Group respects the human rights of employees, and not only strictly complies with labour legislation against the employment of child labour and forced labour such as the Law of the PRC on Protection of Minors (《中華人民共和國未成年人保護法》), the Employment of Children Regulations under the Employment Ordinance (Chapter 57 of the Laws of Hong Kong), and An Act Providing for the Elimination of the Worst Forms of Child Labour and Affording Stronger Protection for the Working Child (RA 7610) in the Philippines, the Minors Chapter of the Labour Standards Act of Japan (Act No. 49 of 1947 (up to the version of Act No. 71 of 2018)), but also implements specific measures to ensure equal opportunities in employment.
+We respect the rights and interest of every employee, and strongly prohibit the employment of minors under the age of 15 in the Philippines, Japan and Hong Kong, and minors under the age of 16 in PRC.